intel/llvm/sycl/doc/SharedLibraries.md

 #### Device images collection and linking

-Device images collection and linking is performed by DPC++ Runtime class named `ProgramManager`.
+Device images collection and linking of programs is performed by DPC++ Runtime class named `ProgramManager`.

-When the program manager gets a request to JIT compile a device image(program) it examines its list of imported symbols and finds device images which exports those symbols, then links requested device image and images found together.
+When the program manager gets a request to create a program object using device image, it examines its list of imported symbols and finds device images which export those symbols, then program manager creates programs for each required device image and links them all together.

 All needed device images are found by iterating through all available OS modules without predefined order and searching for first unresolved symbol in list of